rsmenon/pygments-mathematica/README.md

 {% endhighlight %}
 ```

 You can also use `wolfram` and `wolfram-language` as the language hint.
-(See the note in the next section.)
+(See the note at the end of the section.)

 If you are using Jekyll, depending on your setup, you might need to add the following in your `_plugins/ext.rb`: